Metabolite and nutrient analysis as crucial components for optimal CHO cell culture upstream process

 Cell culture, Drug substance, Manufacturing

-• Metabolites can be considered as a class of naturally occurring compounds that act as carriers, substrates or products in biochemical pathways.
+- CHO cell culture metabolites can be considered as a class of naturally occurring compounds that act as carriers, substrates or products in biochemical pathways.

-• Nutrients essential for cell growth and production of therapeutic antibodies are delivered to the cell culture with medium and feeds.
+- Nutrients essential for cell growth and production of therapeutic antibodies are delivered to the cell culture with medium and feeds.
 They participate as substrates in metabolic pathways.

-• The concentrations of metabolites vary strongly depending on the nutrient input and cellular responses to environmental changes.
+- The concentrations of metabolites vary strongly depending on the nutrient input and cellular responses to environmental changes.

-• Optimizing the composition of culture media and feeds has a direct and positive impact on bioprocess duration, productivity and purification as well as protein quality.
+- Optimizing the composition of culture media and feeds has a direct and positive impact on bioprocess duration, productivity and purification as well as protein quality.

 Background

 Mammalian cells, in particular Chinese Hamster Ovary (CHO) cells, are the preferred host for the production of therapeutic proteins such as monoclonal antibodies (mAbs) due to their ability to make posttranslational modifications.
-Modifications such as glycosylation are essential for biological efficacy and safety [1,2,3] (see our article on glycosylation) and are considered to be a critical quality attribute for multiple biopharmaceuticals [4].
+Modifications such as glycosylation are essential for biological efficacy and safety [1,2,3] and are considered to be a critical quality attribute for multiple biopharmaceuticals [4].
 CHO cells are being used for the production of 84% of FDA-approved biotherapeutics in 2018 [3].
 Processes for the production of recombinant proteins in CHO cells have steadily improved through advances in cell line development, clone screening and isolation, and optimization of media and supplements, as well as enhanced process monitoring and control.
 Optimized feeding compositions and strategies improve culture stability and lead to more efficient cell metabolism [5].

 Metabolites can be considered as a class of naturally occurring compounds that act as carriers, substrates or products in biochemical pathways [6].
 The field of knowledge that involves the intracellular and extracellular quantification of metabolites is called metabolomics.
 The concentrations of metabolites strongly vary depending on the cellular responses to environmental changes [3].
 Advances in technologies and analytical methods have allowed the routine analysis of the metabolome of mammalian cells.
 By measuring what is happening in the cells surrounding environment, a detailed picture of the metabolic state can be obtained, which is used as basis for rational optimization of cell culture processes and medium [7].
 Medium composition and development of an appropriate feed strategy is essential, as excessive nutrient concentrations can be detrimental to cells due to component concentration dependent toxicity and high osmolality [5].